 So, what we really want is to balance it as the shortest period possible.
 Typical approach is about two weeks, but it can very well depend from customer to customer.
 You might have seasonality and your technology might require customers to come in, only once a quarter, and this might be in a set it up and the system works on its own.

 So whatever your case may be, you want to, in that case then have reasons, which influence health for a long period.
-If you have to go with a longer look back period, but you do want to have some shorter notices or some shorter periods for simple things like logging in just to make sure that you’re not stuck in the false positive for a very long time.
+You want to know why the customer health score fails most of the time.
+If you have to go with a longer lookback period, you do want to have some shorter notices or some shorter periods for simple things like logging in just to make sure that you’re not stuck in the false positive for a very long time.